Bilpapster/Uni-Num-Analysis/README.md

   <li>An application of interpolation (least squares) in data fitting and stock forecast</li>
 </ul>

-<p> The code files for the second assignment were originally developed in January 2021, in GNU Octave programming language.
-Apart from source code files, the second assignment directory contains a report, that was handed complementary.
-The report covers in theory the reasoning behind the code solutions, as well as serves as code documentation.</p>
+<p> The code files for the second assignment were genuinely developed in January 2021, in GNU Octave programming language.
+Apart from source code files, the second assignment directory contains a technical report in english, that was handed in complement.
+The report covers in theory the reasoning behind the code solutions and serves as code documentation.</p>